exoplatform/exo-documentation/docs/OAuthIntegration.rst

    -  ``exo.oauth.{OAuth_Provider}.clientSecret`` - Client Secret of your
       application.

-For OpenId, you need to add 1 more properties which is url will contains parameters userInfoUrl to be called during the protocol execution.
+For OpenId, you need to add 1 more property which is the url of the resource named well-known configuration file.
+In this file, all other information are present.
 Theses urls are implicit in other providers, but as OpenId can be implemented in different ways, we have to provide urls.
 In urls, replace `openid.server.com <openid.server.com>` by the name of your OpenId server.